 Divert the attention of the person with Alzheimer's disease away from using the door by placing small scenic posters on the door; placing removable gates, curtains, or brightly colored streamers across the door; or wallpapering the door to match any adjoining walls.

 Place STOP, DO NOT ENTER, or CLOSED signs on doors in strategic areas.

-Keep shoes, keys, suitcases, coats, hats, and other signs of departure out
+Keep shoes, keys, suitcases, coats, hats, and other signs of departure out of sight.

 Place labels in garments to aid in identification.